 Other Ergonomic Hazards

-Other tasks that may expose employees to ergonomic stressors include the following:
+Click the button to see other tasks that may expose employees to ergonomic stressors.

 - moving food carts or other heavy carts

 - pouring liquids out of heavy pots or containers

 - using hand tools, and during housekeeping tasks